 Noise by Part of North Lincoln Street

 Average noise levels for North Lincoln Street residents, grouped by direction from the center of North Lincoln Street.
-Southern North Lincoln Street carries the highest population-weighted average; Eastern North Lincoln Street carries the lowest.
-Just 38% of residents in Eastern North Lincoln Street live in blocks above the EPA's 55 dBA threshold, about half the share in Southern North Lincoln Street.
+The highest population-weighted average is in southwestern North Lincoln Street; the lowest is in northeastern North Lincoln Street, where just 42% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central North Lincoln Street

-Southern North Lincoln Street sounds about 138% louder than Eastern North Lincoln Street to the human ear, a 12.5 dBA gap.
+To the human ear, noise in southwestern North Lincoln Street sounds about 153% louder than in northeastern North Lincoln Street, a 13.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-290 do you need to be?